DoctorFang/DoctorFang.github.io/aboutme.md

 I had a pretty winding path throughout my education/academic career.

 Starting with a bacheler's degree in Kinesiology at Shanghai University of Sport.
 I continued pursuing a master's degree with more focus on Biomechanics at the [University of Tennessee, Knoxville](https://krss.utk.edu/centers-labs/biomechanics-laboratory/).
-During my master's, my interests shifted towards the engineering side that eventually drove me to pursue a PhD in biomedical engineering at [Worcester Polytechnic Institute] (https://wp.wpi.edu/mbl/).
+During my master's, my interests shifted towards the engineering side that eventually drove me to pursue a PhD in biomedical engineering at [Worcester Polytechnic Institute](https://wp.wpi.edu/mbl/).

 I am currently a 4th year postdoc at [Northern Arizona University](https://biomech.nau.edu/).
 I have applied for multiple NIH grants and was recently awarded the [F32 Postdoctoral Fellowship](https://researchtraining.nih.gov/programs/fellowships/F32).
 Since very early on, I know I want a career in academia.
 Despite moments of self-doubt, it's been a fun ride so far.